amperity/amperity-docs/amperity_datagrid/source/databases.rst

    .. note:: The name of the table is assigned automatically and defaults to the name of the table as shown in the drop-down menu.
 You may change the name of the table after selecting a table.
 #.
 Update the name of the passthrough table, if necessary.
 #.
 Verify semantic tags and ensure that fields that contain PII are marked correctly.
 #.
-Make the table available to the **Segment** editor in AmpIQ by selecting the **Make available in Visual Segment Editor** option.
+Make the table available to the **Segment** editor by selecting the **Make available in Visual Segment Editor** option.

-   .. note:: Only tables that contain an Amperity ID may be made available to the **Segment** editor in AmpIQ and/or used with campaigns.
+   .. note:: Only tables that contain an Amperity ID may be made available to the **Segment** editor and used with campaigns.
 #.
 Click **Activate** to update the database with your changes.

 .. databases-tables-add-passthrough-steps-end